 Sometimes you may need to create temporary notes or draft up some code outside the project context.
 Instead of switching to a different application, you can use scratch files and scratch buffers.

 Scratch files support syntax highlighting for the corresponding file type, and you can use them to draft any code instances, from Objective-C/Swift constructs to JSON documents.
 For example, while working on one project, you may come up with an idea for a method that you could later use in another project.
 You can create a scratch file with a draft of the method, which is not stored in your project directory but can be accessed and opened from another project.

 Scratch buffers are simple text files without any coding assistance features.
 Scratch buffers can be used for simple task lists and notes to yourself.
 They are also not stored in the project directory and can be opened from any other project.
 You can create up to five scratch buffers with default names, which are rotated and reused by clearing the content.

 Create a scratch file

 Select the language of the scratch file.
-Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project tool window (in the Files view).
+Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project view (in the Files view).

 Create a scratch buffer

-Also, you can create a shortcut for the New Scratch Buffer action as described in Configure keyboard shortcuts.
+You can also add a shortcut for the New Scratch Buffer action as described in Configure keyboard shortcuts.

 AppCode creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When AppCode reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure AppCode does not clear the scratch buffer after you have five, you can rename it.